-Gilly Pickup, Gilly is a freelance journalist, travel writer, cruise specialist and photographer who also publishes features in national and regional newspapers and magazines on travel related health, well being, women’s interest, food and lifestyle.
-Gilly has written six books including ‘The A-Z of Curious London’, ‘Haunted West End’ and ‘The Little Book of Spirituallty’ .
-Her latest, ‘Great British Inventions: From the Brilliant to the Downright Bonkers’ was published in November 2015. www.gillypickup.co.uk
+Gilly Pickup.
+Gilly is a freelance journalist, travel writer, author, cruise specialist and photographer who also publishes features in national and regional newspapers and magazines on travel related health, well being, women’s interest, food and lifestyle.
+Gilly has written twelve books including ‘The A-Z of Curious London’, ‘Haunted West End’,‘The Little Book of Spirituallty’ and ‘Great British Inventions: From the Brilliant to the Downright Bonkers’.
+More books are on their way. www.travellinglady.co.uk

 Ken Firestone, DSJS, MSW.
 Ken is a an academic with a doctorate in sub-specialty within the field of Cultural Anthropology and a psychotherapist .
 He has had a lifetime travelling and living in countries with developing economies and resides in America.
 His primary professional interests are in teaching cross-cultural studies and facilitating cultural immersion experiences for travellers wanting to interact with remote indigenous communities in the Serengeti with whom he has developed personal relationships